Request to Make a Delegation

-The Authority members usually have the benefit of a staff report on the issue, but it is always helpful to have supporting facts or other information from the delegation.
-If this can be provided at least eight days before the meeting, then staff of the TRCA will ensure that it is circulated to members of the Authority.
+The Board Members usually have the benefit of a staff report on the issue, but it is always helpful to have supporting facts or other information from the delegation.
+Should you wish the Board Members to have additional information, please bring 35 copies with you to the meeting when you are speaking.

 Overview of Structure

 TRCA is a body corporate whose administration of policy is determined by its mandate under the Conservation Authorities Act and by regulations and rules which it has adopted.
-To carry out its responsibilities, the Authority elects an Executive Committee and the Budget/Audit Advisory Board.
+To carry out its responsibilities, the Board of Directors elects an Executive Committee.

-The Executive Committee (meeting monthly) is responsible for overseeing some of the day to day management decisions of TRCA and the administration of Ontario Regulation 166/06 (Regulation of Development, Interference with Wetlands and Alterations to Shorelines and Watercourses).
+The Executive Committee (meeting monthly) is responsible for overseeing some of the day to day management decisions of TRCA and the administration of Ontario Regulation 166/06, as amended (Regulation of Development, Interference with Wetlands and Alterations to Shorelines and Watercourses).

-Please contact the Clerk’s Office at 416-661-6600, extension 5264 for further information or to submit a delegation request or correspondence for the board.
+Please contact the Clerk’s Office at 416-661-6600, extension 5264 for further information or to submit a delegation request or correspondence.